NasBuk/OHLC-API-Data-Acquisition-Pipeline/README.md

 # Multi-Exchange Cryptocurrency OHLC Data Integration and Analysis

-This repository provides a comprehensive pipeline for aggregating, cleaning, and analyzing OHLC (Open, High, Low, Close) cryptocurrency data from multiple exchanges.
+This repository provides a comprehensive pipeline for aggregating, cleaning, and combining OHLC (Open, High, Low, Close) cryptocurrency data from multiple exchanges.
 By using this solution, you can create a continuous, volume-weighted index dataset for BTC/USD (or any specified pairs) and automate the entire process, from data retrieval to data publishing on Kaggle.

-The master bash script enables full automation, running each Python module in sequence to fetch, process, audit, and upload data.
+The master bash script enables full automation via cron job automation, running each Python module in sequence to fetch, process, audit, and upload data.
 Configurable through `API_CONFIG`, this pipeline is exchange-agnostic—simply add a new API configuration to begin working with a new dataset.
+This works for any API endpoint that offers OHLCV data, the fetch_data/download_klines.py script is provided as pseudocode for demo purposes as this is proprietary for my own use, if you'd like an asset/exchange added, you can contact me and I'll make the asset available as a dataset on Kaggle.

 ## Key Features